INTERVIEW

 IN CONVERSATION WITH DAMIEN GORET

-TPL: Damien please tell us about yourself.
-How did you become interested in photography?
+THE PICTORIAL LIST: Damien please tell us about yourself.

 TPL: Do you have a favourite quote, lyric, or saying that especially resonates with you?